ScreenWerk/Screenwerk-2014/README.md

 #### Screengroup

 - ***published-at***
   Set the desired publishing time for screens in this group.
-If player detects change in ***published-at*** property, it starts to fetch new content and restarts its schedules as soon as poosible but not earlier than specified by ***published-at***.
+If player detects change in ***published-at*** property, it starts to fetch new content and restarts its schedules as soon as possible but not earlier than specified by ***published-at***.

 #### Schedule